dwp/aws-analytical-dataset-generation/docs/cluster_config.md

 In addition to the Yarn queue capacity, which defines the maximum resources that can be used by map reducers; we have configured additional values.

+`tez.grouping.min-size` & `tez.grouping.max-size` - These values define the minimum and maximum size of a split, for a task.
+We have seen Tez log information when we had set these values too high for the data it was processing.
+Look out for that!
+`yarn.app.mapreduce.am.resource.vcores` - The vCores per map reducer

-`hive.exec.reducers.max` - To configure the maximum number of map reducers and single task can have.
+`hive.exec.reducers.bytes.per.reducer` - To configure the number of reducers any single task can have `hive.exec.reducers.max` - To configure the maximum number of mappers, any single task can have.
 More is not always better.
 A balance must be found.
-`yarn.app.mapreduce.am.resource.vcores` - The vCores per map reducer

-Other configurations to consider, which affect the number of map reducers a task gets / requires:
-`tez.grouping.min-size` & `tez.grouping.max-size`
-These values define the minimum and maximum size of a split, for a task.
-We have seen Tez log information when we had set these values too high for the data it was processing.
-Look out for that!

 [Reference](https://cwiki.apache.org/confluence/display/TEZ/How+initial+task+parallelism+works)